 You and your spouse talk about the various issues you want your prenup to cover.
 Then you come to an agreement about those issues.
 You write your agreement into a formal legal document.
 Then you and your spouse sign the document and you’re good to go.
 (Although, depending upon where you live, you might need to have your signatures witnessed or notarized.)

 Even though prenup agreements seem pretty simple, you have to follow some strict legal rules if you want them to be valid.
 To know exactly what your agreement needs to say it’s best to check with a family lawyer in your area.
 But, in general, your agreement:

-Both you and your spouse should consult with a lawyer BEFORE you sign any kind of premarital agreement.
-You and your spouse also each need your own lawyer.
+Both you and your spouse should consult with your own lawyers BEFORE you sign any kind of premarital agreement.
 If you use the same lawyer, that person clearly can’t be looking out for your interests AND your spouse’s interests at the same time.